KStoums/poc-battlepass/README.md

 - 🧠 **Optimized performance**:
   - Player data is cached on plugin load.
   - Data is saved every 5 minutes and on shutdown to reduce file I/O.
+  - Codebase is clean and flexible, making future additions or changes easy to implement.
 - ⚔️ **Progression system**: Players gain experience and level up by killing mobs or other players.

 ---